Lucky3mc/debuggix/README.md

 # 🛡️ Debuggix — 9 Security Engines.
 60 Seconds.
-AI That Actually Fixes Your Code.
+Not AI only but Guided with 9 Trusted Security Tools.

 <p align="center">
   <a href="https://debuggix.space">